Land of Tigers-Tadoba Tiger Reserve !!

 About the Tadoba National Park :

-This tour is a Madnapur special wildlife photography tour cured by our wildlife experts and photo mentors who are having years of experience in managing big cat photography tours with special expertise in Tadoba.
-This season is known to be one of the most promising in last several years simply for the fact that there are many females having cubs and the tiger density in each zone is at it’s best.
-Simply put Tadoba is heaven for any wildlife photographer and tiger lover right now!
+This tour is a Tiger Cubs special wildlife & photography tour cured by our wildlife experts and photo mentors who are having years of experience in managing big cat photography tours with special expertise in Tadoba.
+This season the Agarzari, Devada and Junona buffer zones are known to be the most promising even compared to core zone simply for the fact that there are many females having small cubs here.
+These buffer zones are having great birdlife and biodiversity anyway and presence many females with small cubs is going to put up great wildlife watching experience for visitors.
+Simply put Agarzari, Junona and Devada zones from Tadoba buffer are heaven for any wildlife photographer and tiger lover right now!

 SHORT INFO & DATES